benarculus/benarculus/README.md

+:wave:
 ### About Me:
 - **Current job:** Customer Success Architect at GitHub
-  - **What does that mean?** I'm a technical leader for a portfolio of GitHub customers, helping them to enjoy their GitHub experience, while maximizing their value from GitHub.
+  - **What does that mean?** I'm a technical leader for a portfolio of GitHub customers, helping them to :heart: their GitHub experience, while maximizing their value from GitHub.
 - **Passions:** cybersecurity and helping others
 - **Interests:** Secure DevOps, Security-as-Code
 - **Disclaimer:** content, thoughts, or views from my personal accounts are my own and do not reflect the views of my current, previous, or future employeers.